inertialsense/inertial-sense-sdk/python/logInspector/README.md

 ## Running

-### To run logInspector open a shell and navigate to the logInspector directory and enter the folloing command:
+### To run logInspector open a shell and navigate to the logInspector directory and enter the following command:
 ``` bash
 python logInspector.py
 ```